AlbanMontaigu/docker-replica/README.md

 ## Data storage

-By default each container will store it's data to the `REPLICA_DATA_DIR` environment variable.
+Each container will store it's data internally where the `REPLICA_DATA_DIR` environment variable says.

 Default value is `/var/replica` but you can change it in your `docker run` commands with the `-e REPLICA_DATA_DIR="/your/path"` flag.